 We divided ourselves into two teams and one group each stood in front of the two gates mentioned above.
 The idea was that if Shiv Sena got the information of Dr. Kurien’s arrival then they may try to create some hurdles.

 Also Dr. Kurien was known to be very particular about entering the meeting hall at specified time.
 He never liked to go and wait in the meeting room.

-The traffic in Mumbai is very unpredictable, Dr. Madhavan with Dr Kurien had to start early from Goregaon office and they reached Churchgate a few minutes before the time scheduled time of the meeting.
+The traffic in Mumbai is very unpredictable, Dr. Madhavan with Dr Kurien had to start early from Goregaon office and they reached Churchgate a before the scheduled time of the meeting.

 He was accompanied by Dr. Madhavan.
 We were standing at the entrance of the main gate.

 The liftman had already been requested to block the lift only for VVIP visitors so that there was no delay in waiting for lift.
 Dr. Kurien was taken to the 6th floor for the meeting.

 I was with him and we were walking towards the Chief Minister’s office on 6th floor.

 We NDDB officers were a bit in tense.
 However, Dr. Kurien was unaware of the tension we were experiencing.
 He was in his usual combative mood.

 He looked around the corridor of Mantralaya and could see some almirahs stuck with old files.
 It was a typical government office look all around.